menu icon

 It took me a while to get into matcha but now that I like it, I love it.

-While I usually make it plain when I'm at home, a matcha latte is the first thing I look for on any coffee ship menu.
+While I usually make it plain when I'm at home, a matcha latte is the first thing I look for on any coffee shop menu.

 So I channeled those same cozy, creamy flavors into this matcha protein smoothie (as I did for this matcha yogurt).

-Naturally sweetened with dates, it has a caramel-matcha latte vibe that also sneaks in some veggies and packs a generous helping of protein (without needing protein powder) plus fiber to keep you full as any good breakfast smoothie should.
+Naturally sweetened with dates, it has a caramel-matcha latte vibe that also sneaks in some veggies and packs a generous helping of protein (without needing protein powder) plus fiber to keep you full as any good breakfast smoothie should (this strawberry banana protein smoothie also does!).

 Ingredients and Substitutions